altaywtf/altay-dot-wtf/data/notes/consciousness-car.md

 **Because we don't feel like it.**

-Self-control is an emotional problem.

-Even worse news is emotional problems can only have emotional solutions.
+Self-control is an emotional problem, and even worse news: emotional problems can only have emotional solutions.

 ### References